strykeforce/thirdcoast-examples/README.md

 # thirdcoast-examples

-Examples of Third Coast library use.
-See [thirdcoast](https://github.com/strykeforce/thirdcoast/) repo.
+Examples of [Stryke Force Third Coast Java Libraries](https://github.com/strykeforce/thirdcoast) use.
+See  other engineering resources at [strykeforce.org](https://strykeforce.org/resources/).

 # The Example Projects